-Plan.
-The crux of the Plan is the implementation of the Plan.
-No-body says that the Plan has not provided for this or that.
-I have read the amendments and I have also listened to the speeches.
-In those amendments and speeches hon.
-Members have made very many suggestions.
-There are provisions for all these suggestions in the Plan.
-Nobody can say that there are no provisions for all the suggestions; there are provisions.
-The amount allotted priorities may not be according to one's wish.
+The crux of the Plan is the body says that the Plan has not also listened to the speeches.
+In those Members have made very many sugall these suggestions in the Plan.
+Nobody can say that there are provisions for all the suggestions; are provisions.
+The amount